-Throughout the 2013-14 academic year, the SAC reviewed the SIP and made suggestions for improvement.
+Throughout the 2014-15 academic year, the SAC reviewed the SIP and made suggestions for improvement.
 These suggestions were used to guide the goals, barriers, resources, and strategies for the upcoming year.
-This SIP draft was shared and input was solicitated during the SAC meeting on 9-12-14.
+This SIP draft was shared and input was solicited during the SAC meeting on 9-11-15.
+The SAC committee agreed to continue working on the three published goals and to support the needed materials to ensure implementation of those goals.